rolandrgarceau/wxpython-basics/readme.md

 #### More [Custom Controls](https://wiki.wxpython.org/CreatingCustomControls) options and [wx.lib]()

-Create custom drawn controls (our version of css) with the code examples for using your own images.
+Create custom drawn controls (wx version of css) with the code examples for using your own images.

 wx.lib is a directory in the wxPython installation tree which contains a large number of "owner-drawn" widgets.